jdtdesigns/devwars/README.md

-# Write your trello email address to get access to the trello dev board.

 Code Proposals:
 1. Adding to the header.top-bar or sidebar an username loged in info/menu #This will be in the sidebar as discussed